slzhou-xy/HTP/README.md

-# [HTP, KDD2026(Feb.
+# [KDD2026(Feb.
 Cycle)]From GPS Points to Travel Patterns: Flexible and Semantic Trajectory Generation with LLMs

 The implementation of HTP.
 The dataset is coming soon.